 April 21 is a true Roman holiday—the celebration of Rome’s birthday (2,768 years and counting this year).
 Gruppo Storico Romano deck out in period senatorial and gladiatorial garb and parade around.
 Mock gladiator shows and other reenactments of Roman history are staged throughout the city, concerts are aplenty, and colorful fountains of fireworks from Aventine Hill light up the town and the Tiber River.

 Mid-May welcomes Rome’s Internazionali BNL d’Italia, where the world’s top tennis players make the Foro Italico stadium echo with the energy of their serves, lobs and backhands, accompanied by fine food and fashion, live music, and shopping galore.

 In late May, Rome’s chariot-racing heritage continues, in a way, with the CSIO ROME International Horse Show on Piazza di Siena in Villa Borghese, where horses dance in the air as they run and jump in one of the world’s most captivating equestrian spectacles.

-The annual Antiques Fair (Mostra dell’Antiquariato)at Via dei Coronari is another May happening, letting you take home a piece of Roman history as a fine souvenir of a memorable spring in the city of the Caesars.
-If you have to postpone your Roman holiday until fall, the Antiques Fair is repeated once more in October.
+The annual Antiques Fair (Mostra dell’Antiquariato) at Via dei Coronari is another May happening, letting you take home a piece of Roman history as a fine souvenir of a memorable spring in the city of the Caesars.
+If you have to postpone your Roman holiday until fall, the Antiques Fair is held again in October.